kenmanga666/Taskmanager/README.md

 1. Make sure you have Java installed on your system.
 2. Clone the repository.
-3. Compile the source files using the Makefile with the command: `make build` or `make`.
-4. Run the application via the Makefile with the command: `make run`.
+3. Open the project in your favorite IDE (e.g. IntelliJ IDEA, Eclipse, etc.).

 > [!WARNING]
 > **The Makefile doesn't work for now (json import problems)**
+> 4. Compile the source files using the Makefile with the command: `make build` or `make`.
+> 5. Run the application via the Makefile with the command: `make run`.
 - For now, you can run the application by running the `mainPage.java` file.
 (I'm working on fixing the Makefile)
+6. Follow the instructions in the application to manage your tasks.
+- If you want to clean the project, you can use the Makefile with the command: `make clean`, it will remove the compiled files.

 ## Start of the Application / Main Menu